 - Some of my first memories are of picking up a pen and paper and drawing game levels. - he says.

-- That’s how I managed to earn a double degree - in mathematics, with an emphasis on programming languages and videogames.
+- That’s how I managed to earn a Dual Degree - in mathematics, with an emphasis on programming languages and videogames.
 Later on, I researched colleges outside of the States where I could study Applied Mathematics and wanted to make it my fulltime career, but I realized that what I love about math is actually its applicability in video games. - says Nathan, adding that it was also important to him that his work gains visibility outside of the academic setting and that people can enjoy it.

 After graduation he spent some time travelling the world and working as a freelancer.
 On one of his travels he came to Croatia and fell head over heels with the country.